Student Stories

 My name is Anita Guzman and I am from Mexico.
 I migrated here in 2001 because it’s better for my family, there are more possibilities, and to help my family in Mexico.
 It was hard to learn a new language and culture, but there were more opportunities for everybody here.
 I struggled with the language barrier and how different everything was from Mexico.
 Despite that, I try to come to school to understand more and get better opportunities at work.
 Mexico is beautiful.
 All of my family is in Mexico, but it is more dangerous there.
 Not a good life for my family or kids.
 It is better here for my kids and better for their life in the future.

 I have one daughter who is seven years old.
 I want to understand more English so that I can help her with homework.
-My daughter is why I registered for classes at Guadalupe School.
+My daughter is why I registered for classes at Guadalupe Center.
 I understand more English than when I first came here.
 Now I understand better pronunciation, I can speak to other people, and help her with her homework.
 This year she had to stay at home for school and I was able to help.
-Since starting classes at Guadalupe School, I’ve earned more opportunities at work and I want to try to get a promotion.
+Since starting classes at Guadalupe Center, I’ve earned more opportunities at work and I want to try to get a promotion.
 It’s good for my family, more money, and new experiences.
 My husband supports me.
 Gerardo, my husband, speaks English.
 He told me to go to school.

 I came here with three friends and they all thought that they weren’t progressing, but one day you will learn one phrase and you will learn more every day.
 All of the other friends gave up, but I didn’t and now I am graduating.
-My advice to new Guadalupe School students would be to not give up.
+My advice to new Guadalupe Center students would be to not give up.
 You will get more opportunities and understand your kids more.
 It’s better for everything when I’m shopping at the store.
 If my kids get bullied, I can support them.
 English helps in all aspects of life.
 Just come to school.

 English has transformed everything in my life because for years, I didn’t understand.
 My husband had to help me with everything.
 Now, I can try and it’s not perfect, but I try to use English at the hospital and at work.
 I am glad that I came to school to understand English.
 It’s good for me.
 If I didn’t come to school, I would not understand English.
 I am worried about having no explanations for questions or not being able to understand, but I can still try every day.
 I have a dream to run an Asian-Mexican fusion restaurant with my husband because he has been a chef for 25 years and I used to be a waitress!